 For those who can already play a C Major scale the Training Band offers the chance to play more complex pieces than the beginners group giving players the opportunity to improve their technique and musical understanding and even begin playing in public.

 We meet at the Wortham Hall, Mount Kelly College, Tavistock, PL19 0HZ.
 Our Musical Director is Peter Jones.
 Rehearsals take place in term time between 6pm and 7.15pm on Wednesday evenings.
 When possible we continue outside of term times.

 The band can offer an instrument on loan to anyone from the age of 6 upwards (no upper age limit!) who would like to learn how to play an instrument, how to read music, and wants to improve their playing and progress within the band.

 Regular attendance at rehearsals is necessary.
 Some practise time at home is also required.
 Players who have an instrument on loan from the band are expected to clean and take care of it.
 Instruments, sheet music and uniform items remain the property of the band and should be returned if a member leaves.

-Training band is conducted by Zach, Charles and Maddy.
+Training band is conducted by Pete Jones, the Band's MD.
 Adult players give assistance and are DBS checked and are aware of the band’s child protection policy.
 Judi is the officer who deals with any concerns.

 "Joining the band has been an amazing experience which encourages all people, young and old, to start playing a brass instrument.
 Over the years we have invested in some new pieces including The Golden Fleece and The Journal of Phileas Fogg which are awesome pieces to play!
 Last year the band bought me a brand new baritone horn and now I have upgraded to a fabulous £3500 euphonium which is a joy to play and I am able to play it at school and other bands.
 Joining Stannary Brass Band has resulted in me making some amazing friends and playing some incredible pieces of music that are enjoyable as well as providing a learning experience."
 Maddy